SEL-Columbia/infrastructure-planning/missions/InfrastructurePlanning-LocalOverride-20160523-1100.md

     _ g = normalize_everything(target_folder, g)
     _ g = normalize(target_folder, g)

 Normalize and save raw inputs?
+No, I don't think we need to save the raw inputs.

 I don't think that estimate_total_cost should produce the final outputs.
 There should be some kind of reporting function.